Skip to content Skip to main navigation Report an accessibility issue

 Katy’s skill set includes proficiency in programming (R, C++, Python, MATLAB), data analysis, public speaking, and project management.
 She is committed to sustainability, problem-solving, and fostering STEM education, making her a standout in both academia and industry.

-Shelby Watson, Chemistry
+Shelby Watson-Sanders, Chemistry